dzbeck/attack_to_cve/updated-methodology.md

 ### Standard Exploit Methods

-As shown in the previous section, some common vulnerabilities can be exploited in many different ways.
-In this section, we show how it may be possible to map the exploit method to an ATT&CK technique based on the associated vulnerable object (e.g., browser) and entry point of the potential compromise (e.g., user action).
+As shown in the previous section, some common vulnerability types can be exploited in many different ways.
+In this section, we show how it may be possible to map an exploit method of a vulnerability to an ATT&CK technique based on the associated vulnerable object (e.g., browser) and entry point of the potential compromise (e.g., user action).
 First, note the following:

-* The exploit of a vulnerability is not necessarily the same technique that exploits the user/machine.
-For example, consider the VID associated with the opening example where it is Network Sniffing (T1040) that exploits the vulnerability and Valid Accounts (T1078) that exploits the user/machine.
+* A vulnerability's exploit method technique is not necessarily the same technique that exploits the user/machine.
+For example, consider the VID associated with the initial example where it is Network Sniffing (T1040) that exploits the vulnerability and Valid Accounts (T1078) that exploits the user/machine.
 * Some vulnerabilities require no explicit exploitation.
 For example, hardcoded credentials or default credentials make systems vulnerable without explicit exploitation (i.e., off-network discovery of the credentials is not considered exploitation).
-* Given the variety of contexts, the exploit method of one vulnerability may map to the same ATT&CK technique as an impact of another vulnerability.
+* Because the context surrounding vulnerabilities varies, the *exploit method* of one vulnerability may map to the same ATT&CK technique as an *impact* of another vulnerability.

 Exploit methods based on vulnerable object and entry point are given below.
-Example impacts (usually not the only choice) are also listed to illustrate the difference between exploiting a vulnerability and compromising a user/machine.
+Example impacts (not the only option) are also listed to illustrate the difference between exploiting a vulnerability and compromising a user/machine.

 **Table 2.
 Standard Exploit Methods** -- **DRAFT - NEEDS DISCUSSION/REVIEW**